 The freezer is a shell-and-tube type vessel, consisting of an outside shell with vertical tubes inside.
 Water freezes inside the tubes by the direct application of refrigerant to the shell side (outside) of the tubes.
 Ice is produced as the water continues to recirculate.
 As the ice thickens, the freezer suction pressure decreases.
-The freezer pressure switch automatically initiates the thawing, or harvest, period as the freezer pressure reaches the setpoint of this switch.
-Refer to Freezer Pressure Switch (Vogt 450).
+The Freezer Pressure Switch automatically initiates the thawing, or harvest, period as the freezer pressure reaches the setpoint in the PLC.
+Refer to Freezer Pressure Switch on Touch Screen HMI.